svp95bos/Diffex/README.md

-﻿# Diffster
+﻿# Diffex

-Diffster is a .NET library designed to compare two objects of the same type and return the differences in a specified format.
+Diffex is a .NET library designed to compare two objects of the same type and return the differences in a specified format.
 It is highly customizable and can be integrated into various .NET applications.

 ## Features